gdha/rear-automated-testing/docs/vagrantboxes.md

 - Remove the _client_ and _server_ virtual machines from your host system corresponding with the Vagrant Box
 - Remove the Vagrant Box itself with the command `vagrant box remove`

+    # vagrant box remove centos/7 --box-version 1702.01
+    Removing box 'centos/7' (v1702.01) with provider 'libvirt'...
+    Vagrant-libvirt plugin removed box only from you LOCAL ~/.vagrant/boxes directory From libvirt storage pool you have to delete image manually(virsh, virt-manager or by any other tool)

+As you can see from above output do not forget to clean up the _client_ and _server_ box in your virtual manager tool (_virt-manager_ or _virtualbox_).